Please note COVID-19 Vaccinations are required for all 2022 Retreats

 This class will focus on holding the yarn in the left hand and in the right hand.
 We will practice whichever way is new to you and then put your now found skill to work and jump into knitting in colorwork.
 This class is based on Chapters 1 and 2 of The Nordic Knitting Primer.

-Pattern: The Sander Cowl or The Freja Hat from Chapter 2 of the Nordic Knitting Primer Skill Level: If you can knit and purl, you can thrive in this class.
-Homework: Before class, knit the ribbing on either the Sander Cowl or the Freja Hat so that we can focus on colorwork in class.
+Pattern: The Sander Cowl fromChapter 2 of the Nordic Knitting Primer Skill Level: If you can knit and purl, you can thrive in this class.
+Homework: Before class, knit the ribbing the Sander Cowl so that we can focus on colorwork in class.
 In this class we will expand you knitting skills and teach you how to combine Continental and British knitting traditions to make knitting colorwork a snap.
 This class is great for knitters new to colorwork, but also knitters who would like to expand their colorwork skills.
 First, we will practice new ways to knit, then we will put the new way together with the way you normally knit, and bam, you will be able to knit colorwork.
-You can choose between two projects from The Nordic Knitting Primer.
-You can make either the Sander Cowl or the Freja Hat.
 If you are new to colorwork, you will be thrilled at how easy it is with this technique.

-In class we will cover: Continental knitting British knitting Colorwork with one color in each hand, Chart reading, Two colors in the left hand, Gauge with colorwork,
+In class we will cover: Continental knitting, British knitting Colorwork with one color in each hand, Chart reading, Two colors in the left hand, Gauge with colorwork,

 My favorite colorwork increase and decreases ,Tips and colorwork tricks

-Yarn will be provided.
+Yarn will be provided, pattern is included.

 2. Scandiwork Steeking Class – Knit Maine